Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Upon prior application by the beneficiary with rational justification during the funding period, the Administrative Council of CDF may grant one or multiple extensions on the funding period, provided that the aggregate extended period shall not exceed half of the original funding period. |
+Upon a prior application submitted by the beneficiary within the subsidy period with appropriate justification, the Administrative Committee of the Fund may approve one or more extensions of the subsidy period; however, the total extended period may not exceed half of the original subsidy period. |

 Guarantee